Missouri Katy Trail - Fall Foliage Ride

 Daily Miles: 48.6 (Short option, 13.5 miles in the morning with afternoon tours of the grandiose State Capitol Building or the haunting Missouri State Penitentiary in Jefferson City).

-The trail rolls on through Central Missouri, through hamlets and homesteads built by 19th Century German settlers.
+The trail rolls on through Central Missouri, through hamlets and homesteads built by 19th Century German settlers, many of whom help to develop a prosperous wine industry in the region.
 Today, vineyards are common throughout the hillsides and there are several right along the Katy Trail.
-The town of Hermann, in the heart of wine country, is our destination and it’s filled with good authentic German food and spirit.
+The town of Hermann, in the heart of wine country, is our destination and it’s filled with good authentic German food and Oktoberfest spirit.

 Daily Miles: 44.4 (Short option, 27.3 miles in the morning with a shuttle forward to Hermann in the early afternoon)